jump-dev/jump-dev.github.io/pages/governance.md

 If consensus on a non-financial decision cannot be achieved, the final decision will be made by the [BDFL](#benevolent-dictator-for-life).

-The [Steering Council] can gain addition decision-making power if the [core contributors] decide to delegate.
+The [Steering Committee] can gain addition decision-making power if the [core contributors] decide to delegate.

 ### Conflict of Interest